 Key training features include:

-- Lots of tips and advice on behaviour, teething, house training, feeding, exercise etc
+- Lots of tips and advice on puppy behaviour, jumping up, sleep and down time; teething, house training, feeding, exercise etc

 - Introductions to other animals